-The amp used by Keith Richards was a Fender dual showman turned up fairly loud, giving it great clarity and a tube feel.
+The amp used by Keith Richards was a Fender Dual Showman.
+It was turned up fairly loud, giving it great clarity and a tube feel.

 A good setting on a Fender amp to get this rock sound would be:

-Slash’s guitar tone was iconic, and his image was that of Marshall amps and the Gibson Les Paul.
+Slash’s guitar tone was iconic!
+His image was that of Marshall amps and the Gibson Les Paul.
 His amplifiers of choice for welcome to the jungle were modified Marshall Super leads.

 To get this sound on a Marshall amp with a good drive tone, use these settings: